777arc/textbook/content/filters.rst

    :scale: 90 %
    :align: center

 Note how much quicker the signal drops off in frequency.
-The sidelobes are ~30 dB lower after pulse shaping; that's 1,000x less bandwidth!
+The sidelobes are ~30 dB lower after pulse shaping; that's 1,000x less!
 And more importantly, the main lobe is narrower, so less spectrum is used for the same amount of bits per second.

 For now, be aware that common pulse-shaping filters include: